neptunian allure

 Think I'm being cynical?
 You wait and see.
 You're really up against a law of spiritual nature here.
 Wordsworth in his greatest poem says it all.
 We come into this world "trailing clouds of glory" but the initial wonder then gets overlaid with ordinariness and eventually "fades into the light of common day".
 To elaborate on the Wordworthian analogy: the wondrous infancy is the magazine cover; the later come-down is the story inside.
 Sorry, chum, but you won't find what you're looking for in The Monsters of Neptune by Henrik Dahl Juve.

 For a start, consider: who's ever heard of Henrik Dahl Juve?
-If his stuff was worth much, why wasn't it re-printed, anthologized; why hasn't his name echoed from the lips of fans?
-Face it: it's simply pointless to delve in these newly-available online displays of old mags expecting that you'll come across an overlooked masterpiece on the genius scale of A Martian Odyssey.
+If his stuff was worth much, why wasn't it re-printed, anthologized; why hasn't his name echoed from the lips of devoted fans?
+Face it: it's pointless to delve in these newly-available online displays of old mags expecting that you'll come across an overlooked masterpiece on the genius scale of A Martian Odyssey.
 The choice nuggets have all been dug up; the seam worked over; the mine exhausted.

 the monsters seem to have shrunk